 Washoe County Regional Animal Services (WCRAS) is a regional operation providing services to the cities of Reno, Sparks and unincorporated Washoe County residents.
 WCRAS is funded by a .03 cent per $100.00 of assessed property value for our regional services, including the building and property maintenance.
-WCRAS focuses on the public health and safety services, through sheltering, field services, and regulation enforcement and proactive programs that enhance responsible pet ownership.
+WCRAS focuses on animal welfare and public health, through sheltering, field services and regulation enforcement and proactive outreach programs that support responsible pet ownership and pet retention.

 WCRAS and Nevada Humane Society are co-located within one building and work as partners to provide very valuable, effective but different resources to the community.
 A unique partnership that allows a broad range of resources to our community without duplication of services.
 As a very important piece of the partnership with WCRAS, Nevada Humane Society provides the adoption services for an annual average of 5400 animals that are not re-claimed by their families from WCRAS.
 WCRAS works with SPCA-Northern Nevada, Pet Network, Res-Que and other non-profit adoption and rehabilitation organizations for animals that do not fit into the NHS adoption program.
 NHS helps to provide re-homing assistance to those that are unable to keep their animal and are researching surrender options.

 Promoting responsible care of animals through education, proactive outreach and regulation making Washoe County a safe community.

 WCRAS provides services across the Cities of Reno and Sparks as well as unincorporated Washoe County, totaling 6,600 square miles.
 It is estimated that over 97,000 dogs and 106,000 cats reside in Washoe County. (https://www.avma.org/KB/Resources/Statistics/Pages/US-pet-ownership-calculator.aspx )

 WCRAS became a standalone department in 2014.
-The department is comprised of approximately 40 full-time employees that make up field services, shelter caretakers, administration and programs.
+The department is comprised of approximately 42 full-time employees that make up outreach, field services, dispatch, shelter caretakers, and administrative staff.
 WCRAS provides field services 7 days per week from 8 a.m. – 10 p.m. and the office is open Monday-Friday, 8-5 and Saturday 9-3 to meet the needs of our community.